• Home

 CAREGIVER CONSULTATION & COACHING

-• Behavior strategies that honor brain-based differences
+• Behavior strategies that honor your child's brain-based differences

-• Understanding your child's diagnostic reports
+• Understanding diagnostic reports

-• Reducing caregiver burnout
+• Reducing caregiver burnout and building sustainable support

-SCHOOL ADVOCACY SUPPORT
+SCHOOL ADVOCACY & EDUCATIONAL SUPPORT

-• School advocacy and IEP/504 navigation
+• School advocacy and navigation of IEP and 504 processes

-• Guidance on appropriate accommodations for FASD
+• Guidance on appropriate accommodations for FASD and neurodevelopmental differences

-• Letter writing for school teams
+• Letter writing and documentation support for school teams

 • IEP meeting preparation and attendance